glytoucan/glytoucan/system/cli.md

 title: GlyTouCan Command Line Interface to API
 layout: default
 ---

+# DEPRECATED

+Please use direct [REST access](http://code.glytoucan.org/system/basic/) from the command line.
+This was using a groovy-specific method of downloading java libraries, which is unneccessary for interfacing with a REST API.

 * auto-gen TOC:
 {:toc}

 # GlyTouCan Client CLI

-The GTCC is a command line interface to the GlyTouCan Repository API.
+The GTCC was a command line interface to the GlyTouCan Repository API.

-*** Please Note *** The [basic method](http://code.glytoucan.org/system/basic/) is a better method of implementing the same command lines as this client.
+*** Please Note *** This library is now deprecated.
+Please use the simplified [REST method](http://code.glytoucan.org/system/basic/) to interface with the GTC API.
 Simplified bash scripts have been added to the same git repository.
-Remove Partner functionality is not working.
 Please check the [readme](https://github.com/glytoucan/databaseSync) of this repository.

 ## Features